-Pursuant to the Stockholders Agreement dated October 15, 2009, between the Company and the UAW Retiree Medical Benefits Trust (the "VEBA Trust"), the VEBA Trust will vote its shares of our common stock on each matter presented to the shareholders at the Annual Meeting in the same believe that during 2016 all of our Directors and officers timely filed all reports they were required to file under Section 16(a), except Mr. Karl-Thomas Neumann, for whom we filed one late report due to a broker error that delayed reporting to us of one transaction pursuant to Mr. Neumann's 10b5-1 trading plan.
+Pursuant to the Stockholders Agreement dated October 15, 2009, between the Company and the UAW Retiree Medical Benefits Trust (the "VEBA Trust"), the VEBA Trust will vote its shares of our common stock on each matter presented to the shareholders at the Annual Meeting in the same proportionate manner as the holders of our common stock other than our directors and executive officers.
+The VEBA Trust will be subject to the terms of the Stockholders Agreement until it beneficially owns less than 2% of the shares of our common stock then issued and outstanding.